 4. Posting notices at CHN outpatient clinics,

 5. Posting notices in CHN Admitting and Registration Departments,

 6. Posting notices in CHN business offices, and

 7. Posting notices at various locations throughout CHN facilities such as lobbies and patient waiting areas.

-CHN also shall publish and widely publicize a summary of this financial assistance policy on facility websites, in brochures available at patient access sites and at other places within the community served by the CHN as CHN may elect.
+CHN also shall publish and widely publicize a summary of this financial assistance policy on facility websites and may publicize at other places within the community served by the CHN as CHN may elect.
 Such notices and summary information shall be provided in the primary language(s) spoken by the population serviced by CHN.
 Referral of patients for financial assistance may be made by any member of the CHN staff or medical staff, including healthcare providers, nurses, financial counselors, social workers, case managers, chaplains, and religious sponsors.
 A request for assistance may be made by the patient or a family member, close friend, or associate of the patient, subject to applicable privacy laws.

 CHN will not charge interest on any medical debt owed by a patient who qualifies for financial assistance under this policy.

 1. CHN's policies and procedures for internal and external collection practices (including actions CHN may take in the event of non-payment, including collections action and reporting to credit agencies) take into account: